techmanufaktur-io/railway-nodered/railway.md

 ## About Hosting Node-RED

 Hosting Node-RED requires persistent storage for flows, credentials, and settings since the editor allows users to modify flows at runtime.
-This template uses S3-compatible object storage (Railway Object Storage) to persist all Node-RED data, ensuring your flows survive container restarts and redeployments.
+This template uses a Railway Volume to persist all Node-RED data, ensuring your flows survive container restarts and redeployments.
 Authentication is configured out of the box with admin credentials, protecting your Node-RED editor from unauthorized access.

 ## Common Use Cases